 Where to stay in Krakow

 With Krakow being one of Poland’s most touristic destination you will find plenty of accommodation that suits you, however, the questions might be where to actually begin.
 We personally stayed in an Airbnb in the Kazimierz area, right in the middle between the different kinds of sights and loads of restaurants around us.
 Our apartment had a bed, small table with kitchen (including amenities) and a washroom including washing machine, if this is something you are looking for you can check it out here!
-And to make it even better, if you have never used Airbnb before and sign up through this link you will get a $30 coupon to be used on any booking of $65 or more.
-Prefer to stay in a hotel instead, check out the map below.
+And to make it even better, if you have never used Airbnb before and sign up through this link you will get a $30 coupon to be used on a future booking!

 Where to go after Krakow